ArslanR/TinDog/README.md

 # TinDog
-A simple and minimal frontend layout for a SaaS website using HTML, CSS, and Bootstrap
+A simple and minimal frontend layout for an App website using HTML, CSS, and Bootstrap